mrezabayat/iamsorush/content/posts/all-about-template.md

-Storing template types in a class is easier to read than nested templates:
+Note that Storing template types in a class is easier to read than nested templates:

 ```cpp
 template <typename U, template <typename> class T>